rbagunas/rbagunas/README.md

 ---

-> *“Automation is good, so long as you know exactly what you want it to do.”* – Bill Gates
+> *“Automation doesn’t eliminate the need for humans—it amplifies what humans can do.”* – Gene Kim

 ---